ExploryKod/Word-maze/README.md

 You win only if 3 words are found.

 ### Installation (only for development purpose):
-🔥See it on the web:
+🔥See it on the web:<br>
   - Through Docker
   - Through your own tools (only isolate through an env)<br>
-🔥See it only in a command line interface (original version):
+🔥See it only in a command line interface (original version):<br>
   - Through simple python file and a terminal

 🔥#### Using Docker (branche: feature/config-docker)
 - Install Docker